DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

 title: Teaching internships
 heading: "Experience teaching with an internship"
 description: |-
-  Find teaching internships to gain new skills and see what classroom life is like for £300 per week.
-Explore languages, computing, maths and physics internships.
+  Find paid teaching internships to gain new skills and see what classroom life is like.
+Explore chemistry, computing, languages, maths and phyics internships.
 date: "2021-04-14"
 image: false
 promo_content: